CursedSoulOfGods/Kurooto/README.md

     5. Now execute the following command - `python set_threshold.py`
     6. Follow the instructions and enter the required amount of Threshold **Threshold refers to the amount of pressure required for your voice to be detected,    the higher the threshold, the louder your voice will need to be and the more the        backgound noises will be avoided.
 Having a higher threshold value is better in noisy    environments**
-    7. Now in the same command prompt, execute the following command to install PyAudio - `pip install PyAudio`
+    7. Now in the same command prompt, execute the following command to install PyAudio - `pip install PyAudio-0.2.11-cp37-cp37m-win_amd64.whl`